-At Chemwatch, we are world leaders with our state-of-the-art, customer-built SDS Chemical Management System (CMS).
+At Chemwatch, we are world leaders in the SDS management industry, with our state-of-the-art, customer-built Chemical Management System (CMS).

-We have over 60 million Vendor SDS in our database, which is updated daily with the latest data sheets.
-Having a high volume of SDS allows you to create a purpose-built library of SDS to suit your organisation’s needs.
+We have over 120 million Vendor SDS in our database, which is updated continuously with the latest SDS.
+Having access to a high volume of SDS allows you to create a purpose-built library to suit your organisation’s needs.

 In 2012, the Occupational Safety and Health Administration’s (OSHA) Hazard Communication Standard (HCS) branch aligned with the Globally Harmonized System of Classification and Labeling of Chemicals (GHS) to rename—and standardise—the MSDS process.
 The GHS system is used across the European Union, so this change was enacted for consistency across the region.

-In addition to dropping the M—to now have it named Safety Data Sheets (SDS)—the formatting of the reports were also regulated.
+In addition to dropping the M—to name it Safety Data Sheets (SDS), the formatting of the reports were also regulated.
 Prior to 2012, regulations regarding the order and contents of a MSDS differed across jurisdictions.
 The introduction of SDS came with layout regulations, including a standardised, user-friendly 16-section format.

 Companies had three years to complete the change from MSDS to SDS.

 SDS safeguard users of hazardous chemicals.
 In most jurisdictions, employers are legally required to provide the relevant SDS to their staff to ensure they know how to properly handle any substances that are deemed hazardous.
 The SDS needs to be current to enable staff to perform their work safely and without risk to their health.